-As of late 2020, 53 percent of adults who responded to a global survey stated that they trusted traditional media whereas 56 percent said they trusted search engines.
-The source considered the least trustworthy was social media, not only on an overall global level but also in each world region.
+As of late 2022, 59 percent of adults who responded to a global survey stated that they trusted traditional media whereas 63 percent said they trusted search engines.
+The source considered the least trustworthy was social media.
 Social media was by far the least trusted news source in Europe and North America, and a survey held in the United States revealed that most U.S. adults considered the majority of news seen on social media to be biased.

 Examining trust in news on a global level

 The reasons for news consumers’ growing suspicions about the trustworthiness of media are multifaceted, but the onslaught of fake news is a major contributing factor.
 Adults in several countries worldwide have wrongly believed a news story was real until later realizing it was fake, and one of the top reasons for avoiding news was the inability to rely on its truthfulness.

 Conspiracy theories, tweets by politicians and poorly written or inaccurate news content often fall under the heading of fake news, and the term is also frequently used to describe news an individual disagrees with.

 Fake news is not a recent phenomenon, and has historically been used to defame individuals, garner support for corrupt movements and portray minority groups in a negative way.
 This tactic of generating publicity by presenting false information as fact was utilized as a means of propaganda during the First and Second World Wars, and by the 21st century became a major problem.
 Fake news is frequently connected to politics and was famously thrust into the public eye in the run-up to the 2016 U.S. presidential elections, resulting in concerns about the influence of fake news on voters and elections in the United States.

 Most trusted sources of general news and information worldwide from 2011 to 2022